-Boundary stops molecule right where it needs to beMay 24th, 2012 in Neuroscience /
+Boundary stops molecule right where it needs to beMay 24, 2012 in Medicine & Health / Neuroscience

 A molecule responsible for the proper formation of a key portion of the nervous system finds its way to the proper place not because it is actively recruited, but instead because it can't go anywhere else.